2 divers win Australian award for Thai cave rescue

 The citation also says Challen's technical expertise was critical to the operation.
 He played a leading role, working 10-12 hours each day in extremely dangerous conditions to swim the children one-by-one through the dark and narrow flooded passageways.

-Two weeks after the rescue, the pair were awarded the Star of Courage, the second-highest civilian bravery decoration in the Australian honors system after the Cross of Valor.
+Two weeks after the rescue, the pair was awarded the Star of Courage, the second-highest civilian bravery decoration in the Australian honors system after the Cross of Valor.

+Harris said he would use his title of Australian of the Year to encourage children to test their own limits in the outdoors.

+"I do fear for kids today who living in a risk-averse society will not learn to challenge themselves and to earn the grazed knees and stubbed toes that really are necessary to build resilience and confidence," Harris said.

+"You might think it's strange that having just rescued some kids from a cave, that I would like to promote kids to come under ground," he added.

-The two friends had been planning to take a cave diving vacation together when they were invited to Thailand.
+The two friends had been planning to take a cave diving vacation together when the Australian government invited them to Thailand.

+Harris was nominated for Australian of the Year by his home state of South Australia and Challen by his state of Western Australia.
+They were chosen from eight state and territory nominees.